 A legendary home run heard over the radio, an impossible catch captured on a single reel of film, or a final out broadcast into the nation’s homes.
 These stories, and thousands more, are part of the legacy of the San Francisco Giants professional baseball team.

-“Essentially, we were just sitting on a bunch of content that we had no way to utilize because it was collecting dust on shelves,” says Brad Martens, Director, Media Systems & Workflow for the Giants.
+“Essentially, we were just sitting on a bunch of content that we had no way to utilize because it was collecting dust on shelves,” says Brad Martens, Director, Media Systems and Workflow for the Giants.
 “We wanted to find a way to digitize that content and preserve it for future generations of fans to be able to enjoy.
 That was the impetus for an endeavor we coined the legacy project.”

 “We next faced the challenge of getting metadata associated with the content because essentially, we just moved it off the shelf and into a digital format,” says Paul Hodges, Vice President of Content and Entertainment for the Giants.
-Without accurate metadata, it would be nearly impossible for the club to unlock and activate the trove of digital content.
+Without accurate metadata, it would be nearly impossible for the club to unlock and activate the trove of creative files.

-“We started punching the numbers and estimated that if we hired 16 interns for a full year, we probably could get the metadata we needed to be associated with these clips so that our editors and producers can find what they want,” Hodges says.
+“We started punching the numbers and estimated that if we hired 15 interns for a full year, we probably could get the metadata we needed to be associated with these clips so that our editors and producers can find what they want,” Hodges says.
 “But we obviously took a different path — a much more modern one.
 We started working with Veritone and formed a great partnership.”

 “For example, we had a tape of Willie Mays teaching hitting to our rookies during the ’70s,” Martens explains.
 “It was a clip that was sitting on the shelf — one we didn’t even know had until it was identified and tagged as part of this project.
 When you uncover gems like that, it makes the entire project worth it.

-Thanks to an increased ability to remotely access and share content via the Veritone Digital Media Hub, the Giants were able to tap a wealth of historical baseball content to engage with their fans in new and compelling ways, sharing historical content that had long been hidden away.
-And going forward, the Giants have a living tool that ensures every magic moment in history is preserved and activated.
+Thanks to an increased ability to remotely access and share content via Digital Media Hub, the Giants could engage with their fans in new and compelling ways.
+Part of this included sharing historical content that had long been hidden away.
+Going forward, the Giants now have a living tool that ensures every magical moment in their history is preserved and activated.

-“We’ve freed our producers, editors and everyone on the creative side to become better storytellers since they’re no longer constrained to that one clip that lived on that one tape,” Martens says.
+“We’ve freed our producers, editors, and everyone on the creative side to become better storytellers since they’re no longer constrained to that one clip that lived on that one tape,” Martens says.